steelmananything/steelmananything/_topics/introduction.md

 * Strawmanning: Making a reasonable argument unreasonable.
 * Steelmanning: Making an argument stronger.
-* Tinmanning: Saying one is steelmanning but actually strawmanning.
+* Tinmanning: Saying one is steelmanning when they're actually strawmanning.

 ### Steelmanning may be condescending, harmful, or arrogant